 At the Imperial we sincerely hope that Drummer Carr survived his trip to the front line and went on to live a long life.
-We hope too, that he was able to find some semblance of mental peace – after such a life changing and traumatising event as WW1.
+We hope too, that he was able to find some semblance of inner peace – after such a life changing and traumatising event as WW1.

 It would be wonderful to find his family and discover who he was, and what he meant to them.
 If anyone knows please do get in touch.

-Despite his reservations on our ability to be remembered – Drummer Carr has left a mark.
+Despite his reservations on our ability to be remembered – Drummer Carr left a mark.
 We thank him for his sombre, yet beautiful poem and will have him as part of our thoughts this Armistice Day, November the 11th.

 This article is dedicated to Drummer Carr, a World War One soldier in the 15th Battalion, Essex Regiment – who may or may not have died during battle.